THEATRE | Rough Crossing at Leeds Grand

 Bill Kenwright presents Tom Stoppard’s comedy Rough Crossing at Leeds Grand Theatre.
 PHIL KIRBY survived.

-The problem with reviewing Tom Stoppard’s Rough Crossing at Leeds Grand Theatre is the insurmountable conflict between the necessity of saying something and the inevitability that it won’t be nice.
+The problem with reviewing Tom Stoppard’s Rough Crossing at Leeds Grand Theatre, however, is the insurmountable conflict between the necessity of saying something and the inevitability that it won’t be nice.
 But something has to be said.
-Here goes.

-That there were people in the audience who laughed is not in dispute – too few admittedly, a scattering of chucklers – and obviously if we all had the same tastes the world would be a duller place (that’s another of mum’s bits of wisdom, and I think she’s onto something with this one.)
+That there were people in the audience who laughed is not in dispute – too few admittedly, a scattering of chucklers, more out of embarrassment and confusion than amusement I suspect.
+And obviously if we all had the same tastes the world would be a duller place (that’s another of mum’s bits of wisdom, and I think she’s onto something with this one.)
 All I can say is that I had a laughterless evening.
 Nary a titter.
 Barely even a smirk.
 It was like being sucked into a black hole of humourlessness.
 A bottomless, howling void of tedium.
 It was the closest I’ve ever come to understanding what those medieval monks were on about when they defined the deadly sin of acedia, a sin which bedevilled monastic orders based on pointless repetition of meaningless chores where the rewards are minimal and slow to appear, “that leads to not even caring that one does not care.”

 I just didn’t care.
 I couldn’t have cared less.
-I was beyond caring.
+Caring was beyond me.

 And then things nose-dived.